marcelpatrick/Coursera_Import_GameConfig_DataTable/README.md

 # 1- Tag the data actor
   - This allows the other actors to find the data actor by its tag
-  - Edit > Project settings > game play tag > add new gameplay tag > add new tag "ConfigurationDataActor"
+  - Edit > Project settings > game play tag > add new gameplay tag > add new tag "MyActor"
-  - Open BP_ConfigurationDataActor and on the tag field, add a new element and name it with the same name of your tag
+  - Open BP_MyActor and on the tag field, add a new element and name it with the same name of your tag

 # 2- Create an actor to consume the data
   - Create a new c++ class type pawn "MyActor"

   - Header file
-    - Declare a pointer of ConfigurationDataActor type, an FVector for CurrentActorLocation and another for the NewActorLocation
+    - Declare a pointer of MyActor type, an FVector for CurrentActorLocation and another for the NewActorLocation
     - Define a GetConfigurationData() function
     - Declare a MoveActor() function
 ```cpp